EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Malaria.
-Coloured scanning electron micrograph (SEM) of a Plasmodium falciparum protozoan with red blood cells.
+Coloured scanning electron micrograph (SEM) of a red blood cell infected with Plasmodium falciparum protozoa.
 These protozoa (yellow) cause malaria.
+The red blood cell at upper right shows orange bulges caused by a Plasmodium invasion.
+The bulges contain merozoite plasmodia, which cause high fever when they are released into the blood.
 The disease is spread by bites from infected tropical mosquitoes (Anopheles sp.).
-Here, the plasmodium is exflagellating.
-This is the process which forms a male microgamete (sex cell), and only occurs in the stomach of an infected mosquito, or in vitro, and never in humans.
-The disease destroys red blood cells, leading to anaemia, and mis-shapen infected blood cells can block blood vessels, leading to kidney failure, coma, and death.
-Magnification: x2650 at 6x6cm size.
+The Plasmodia enter the bloodstream, and invade and destroy red blood cells.
+The lack of red blood cells leads to anaemia, and infected mis-shapen blood cells block blood vessels, leading to kidney failure, coma, and death.
+Magnification: x2600 at 6x6cm size.

 Model release not required.
 Property release not required.